 In general I look for the following when I grade papers.
 This list is not exhaustive and is not in order of priority.

 ABOVE, ALL, MAKE SURE THAT YOU ARE ANSWERING THE QUESTION OR RESPONDING TO THE PROMPT I HAVE GIVEN YOU.
-IF YOU FAIL TO DO SO YOU WILL MOST LIKELY RECEIVE AN “E” OR A “D”.
+IF YOU FAIL TO DO SO YOU WILL MOST LIKELY RECEIVE A “C” OR A “D”.
 Assuming that you do respond to the prompt, I look for the following.

 Original insights into documents read (issues not discussed in readings or class).